JaneSoo/package-verification/README.md

 This chrome extension fetches API from another [web app](https://github.com/JaneSoo/ckan-to-blockchain-ui).

 It is neccessary to keep the web app running in order to perform verification.

+Fetching package might be a bit slow for the first time.